Angevin Empire: France

 Normandy was the most consistently administered state within the continental Angevin Empire.
-Under Angevin rule, ducal government was regularised and strengthened, with the Seneschal of Normandy becoming the pre-eminent figure in Norman government.
+Under Angevin rule, ducal government was regularised and strengthened, with the seneschal of Normandy becoming the pre-eminent figure in Norman government.
 The seneschals' administrative and judicial power peaked with William FitzRalph.
-Below them were the baillis, who held both executive, judicial and financial powers.
-These officials were introduced under Geoffrey of Anjou, replacing the weaker prévôts and vicomtes, in response to the unrest that followed Henry I's death and Geoffrey's invasion.
+Below them were the baillis, who held executive, judicial, and financial powers.
+Theoe officials were introduced under Geoffrey of Anjou, replacing the weaker prévôts and vicomtes in response to the unrest that followed Henry I's death and Geoffrey's invasion.
 Ducal authority was the strongest on the frontier near the Capetian royal demesne.

-Toulouse was held through weak vassalage by the Count of Toulouse but it was rare for him to comply with Angevin rule.
-Only Quercy was directly administrated by the Angevins after Henry II's conquest in 1159, but it did remain a contested area.

-Brittany, a region where nobles were traditionally very independent, was under Angevin control during Henry II and Richard I's reigns.
+Toulouse was held through weak vassalage by the count of Toulouse, but it was rare for him to comply with Angevin rule.
+Only Quercy was directly administered by the Angevins after Henry II's conquest in 1159, but it did remain a contested area.
+Brittany, a region in which the nobles were traditionally very independent, was under Angevin control during Henry II and Richard I's reigns.
 The county of Nantes was under the firmest control.
 The Angevins often involved themselves in Breton affairs, such as when Henry II arranged Conan of Brittany's marriage and installed the archbishop of Dol.

 Economy

-The economy of the Angevin Empire was quite complicated due to the varying political structure of the different fiefdoms.
+The economy of the Angevin Empire was complex with varying political structures of the different fiefdoms.
 England and Normandy were well administered and therefore would be able to generate larger revenues than areas such as Aquitaine.
 This is because England and Normandy were home to more officials to collect taxes and, unlike Aquitaine, local lords were unable to mint their own coins, allowing the Angevin kings to control the economy from their administrative base of Chinon.
-Chinon's importance was shown by the fact that Richard seized Chinon first when he rebelled against his father in 1187, and then when John immediately rushed to Chinon after his brother's death.
+Chinon's importance was shown by Richard's seizure of Chinon first when he rebelled against his father in 1187 and then when John rushed to Chinon after his brother's death.

-Money raised in England was used mostly for continental issues, although John Gillingham argues that although areas like Normandy, Anjou, and Aquitaine are recorded to have brought in less revenue compared to England, much of this is due to poor financial accounts for these continental possessions.
-Gillingham further argues that by the end of Richard's reign, Normandy may have been bringing in even more revenue to the royal treasury than England.
+Money raised in England was used mostly for continental issues, although historian John Gillingham argues that although areas like Normandy, Anjou, and Aquitaine are recorded to have brought in less revenue compared to England, much of this is due to poor financial accounts for these continental possessions.
+Gillingham argues that by the end of Richard's reign, Normandy may have been generating even more revenue for the royal treasury than England.